rackerlabs/rackspace-how-to/content/cloud-files/choose-a-rackspace-backup-solution.md

 #### Functionality

-Ensure that you answer the following questions regarding functionality:
+Ensure that you answer the following question regarding functionality:

 - What can you do with your backup application functionally?